 The oceans are in a worse state than previously suspected, according to scientists of the International Programme on the State of the Ocean (IPSO).
 Ocean life is "at high risk of entering a phase of extinction of marine species unprecedented in human history".

 "The findings are shocking," said Alex Rogers, IPSO's scientific director and professor of conservation biology at Oxford University.
-"As we considered the cumulative effect of what humankind does to the oceans, the implications became far worse than we had individually realised.
+"As we considered the cumulative effect of what humankind does to the oceans, the implications became far worse than we had individually realized.

 "We've sat in one forum and spoken to each other about what we're seeing, and we've ended up with a picture showing that almost right across the board we're seeing changes that are happening faster than we'd thought, or in ways that we didn't expect to see for hundreds of years."